Publications

 Working Papers

-We investigate how workers’ motivation is influenced by whether they feel trusted by leaders.
+We investigate how workers’ motivation is influenced by whether they feel trusted by managers.
 In a laboratory experiment, responsibility for a manager’s earnings is divided unequally between two workers.
 We vary whether this decision is made by the manager or a random device on the manager’s behalf.
 Importantly, having more/less responsibility does not affect workers’ wages.
 Despite this, we find workers provide less effort when they are deliberately, vs. randomly, assigned lower responsibility.
 We find no positive effect of being trusted (i.e., being deliberately assigned more responsibility).
-We examine potential mechanisms and show that both beliefs about expected effort as well as negative emotions when learning about the manager's decision can explain our main treatment effect.
+We examine potential mechanisms and show that both beliefs about expected effort as well as negative emotions when learning about the manager's decision explain our main treatment effect.

 "Does Discrimination Beget Discrimination?
 The Effect of Exclusion on Ingroup Bias" (with Astrid Hopfensitz) link